Skip to Content

 blackeyed peas in a broth with tomatoes and turkey necks

 Next up in our black-eyed peas recipes: a truly underrated way to make them!
-It is a flavorful and healthy way to enjoy a soul food staple.
+It is a flavorful and a great way to enjoy a soul food staple.
 It’s cheap, tasty, low maintenance, and can be stretched into multiple recipes by simply adding in fresh vegetables of your choosing.
 The best thing about this recipe is the longer it sits, the better it gets so much that leftovers may be better than the original.

 Hoppin John